skip to main content

 Through over 30 years of law firm and in-house practice, Randy has gained extensive experience in representing manufacturers (in industries such as furniture, textiles, motor vehicles, construction equipment, OEM/parts suppliers, commercial building supply, chemicals, medical products and consumer products) and service providers (in industries such as broadcasting, software development, design and testing, and insurance services).

 Randy’s practice areas include cross-border negotiated transactions; domestic and international mergers and acquisitions; joint ventures and strategic alliances; international business negotiations; general corporate advising; domestic and international corporate formation and reorganization; cross-border procurement, supply and sales agreements; and global supply chain legal requirements.

 Randy has significant, in-country experience in Mexico and China.
 He also cultivates and maintains extensive connections with leading law firms and legal practitioners in countries around the world to efficiently serve the cross-border business law needs of U.S. domestic clients.

 Supply Chain Management

 2001 -- Present.
 Since January, 2001, Randy has practiced as a partner at Womble Carlyle.
 He co-founded the firm's office in Greensboro, North Carolina in July, 2001.
-Randy serves as a member of the firm's Management Committee and is Managing Partner of the firm's Greensboro office.
-He also maintains an office in Washington, DC.
+Randy has served as a member of the firm's Management Committee and as the Managing Partner of the firm's Greensboro office.
+He also maintains an office in Washington, D.C.

 (1) the sale of non-core U.S. manufacturing businesses and assets, like an office furniture manufacturer, a fiberglass textile manufacturer, and a captive chemicals manufacturer;